The Shipwrecked Fishermen and Mariners' Royal Benevolent Society: History

-The Society's first President was Admiral Sir George Cockburn, 10th Baronet, who in the War of 1812 cruised Chesapeake Bay and captured and burnt Washington on 24 August 1814.
+The society's first President was Admiral Sir George Cockburn, 10th Baronet, who in the War of 1812 cruised Chesapeake Bay and captured and burnt Washington on 24 August 1814.
 The Society's first patron was Queen Victoria and it has had a royal patron ever since; today it is the Princess Royal.
 One of its first Vice-Presidents was Sir Robert Peel, 2nd Bt.
 The Society was incorporated by an Act of Parliament in 1850.

-The Society's flag, a St George's cross with the letters SFMS in the quadrants and a number, was displayed by ships and their position reported by the coastguard to the Shipping and Mercantile Gazette in London.
+The society's flag, a St George's cross with the letters SFMS in the quadrants and a number, was displayed by ships and their position reported by the coastguard to the Shipping and Mercantile Gazette in London.
 From 1851 until 1854 it operated lifeboats at Lytham, Rhyl, Portmadoc, Tenby, Llanelly, Teignmouth, Hornsea and Newhaven but it was subsequently agreed that it would be wiser if one organisation concentrated on rescuing lives at sea while the other helped the survivors or their bereaved families ashore, so in 1854 the Society transferred its lifeboats to the RNLI.

-The Society, which operates through a national network of volunteers known as Honorary Agents, deals with over 2,000 cases of need a year and is based in Chichester, West Sussex.
+In 2017, Admiral George Zambellas, former First Sea Lord and Chief of the Naval Staff took over as President of the society.

+In 2021, the Annual General Meeting of the society was held at the Fishmongers' Hall in London and the patron of the society, Anne, Princess Royal presented awards of the society.

+Awards

+The society issues lifesaving trophies to those who perform notable acts of rescue at sea, for example, in 2023, a marine engineer was honoured with a lifesaving trophy after he facilitated the rescue of several shipwreck survivors.

+Other awards issued by the society include the Lord Lewin Award, the Lady Swaythling Trophy and the Emile Robin Award.

+Photography

 The Society hold an annual photography competition, to raise awareness of its charity work.
+Submitters are asked for pictures that capture the UK’s connection with the sea, including subjects as merchant ships, fishing vessels, the coastline, harbours and ports.

+In 2023, the Society announced the 11th annual winner of its photography prize.